Tomnl/Slicer-Wasp/README.md

 The last nightly version checked was on Slicer-4.5.0-2015-11-26.

 If you are using the 3D slicer 4.4 stable version the current version of WASP will not work.
-You will have to use the following git command after you have cloned the repo and install as
+You will have to use the following git command after you have cloned the repo and install the plugin manually (without the extension manager).

 ```git checkout 2be4696e0072359fd98c14cd390526c0ed6ab90e```